AgentGridAgentGrid Docs

 }

-Available fields: systemPrompt, allowedTools, disallowedTools, model, maxTurns, maxBudgetUsd, mcpServers, permissionMode, browserAccess, writePathPrefixes, backend ('pty' or 'sdk').
+Available fields: systemPrompt, allowedTools, disallowedTools, model, maxTurns, maxBudgetUsd, mcpServers, permissionMode, browserAccess, terminalAccess, writePathPrefixes, backend ('pty' or 'sdk').

 See Reference → Roles for the field-by-field reference and the full built-in role table.